Team2168/2020_Main_Robot/README.md

 NOTE:
 For motor controllers, use a PWMSpeedController class.
 When creating subsystems and commands, use the old commands and subsystems in the WPILib creator.
+When creating your branch, use the style: subsystem_initials ie Drivetrain_CJH

 # Drivetrain
 ## Liam